#Loipenzauber

 GUIDELINES

-• Consideration: Be considerate of less experienced riders.
-Do not obstruct or endanger anyone.
+• Consideration: Watch out for less experienced riders and do not endanger anyone.

-• Signalization and running direction: Observe signals and instructions.
+• Signalization and running direction: Observe the signals and instructions.
 Always run in the direction indicated.

-• Choice of lane: Getting in and out of the car cleanly protects the lane.
+• Choice of lane: Get in and out cleanly to protect the lane.
 Keep to the right-hand traffic.
 In double or multiple lanes, the slower one runs on the right.

-• Overtaking: In single lanes, overtake to the left of the lane.
-In dual lanes, use the left lane for overtaking.
+• Overtaking: Overtake on single lanes to the left of the lane.
+In dual lanes, use the left-hand lane for overtaking.

 • Oncoming traffic: If there is oncoming traffic (runners in the same lane), swerve to the right.

-• Speed: On downhill sections, adjust your speed to the terrain, visibility and your ability.
+• Speed: Adapt your speed on downhill sections to the terrain, visibility and your ability.

-• Keep the running lane clear: Take a breather and discuss next to the running lane.
-After a fall, get to safety next to the track.
+• Keep the running lane clear: Take a breather and discuss off the running lane.
+If you fall, get to safety next to the track.

-• Litter: Cross-country skiers do not leave any waste in the trail or in the terrain.
+• Litter: Do not leave any waste on the trail or in the terrain.

 LEARN MORE